uashogeschoolutrecht/RogueAlgorithmsVisialisation/README.md

 when you made your changes:
 1. create pull request or push to the reposiroty
 2. To intergrate it in the website run: `npm run deploy`

+## TODO
+1. Add usermanual pdf:
+    in src/components/Toobar.tsx at line 57 add the link to a pdf